2004 Indian Ocean Earthquake and Tsunami

-The Sumatra-Andaman Islands Earthquake (more info) : This site by Incorporated Research Institutions for Seismology (IRIS) provides figures, graphs, and other information about the mega-thrust earthquake that gave rise the the tsunami in South and Southeast Asia.
+The Sumatra-Andaman Islands Earthquake ( This site may be offline. ) : This site by Incorporated Research Institutions for Seismology (IRIS) provides figures, graphs, and other information about the mega-thrust earthquake that gave rise the the tsunami in South and Southeast Asia.

 CGIAR Consortium for Spatial Information (more info) : This site is providing links to geospatial resources (GIS and RS) relevant to tsunami affected areas.

 ZKI (more info) : This group, in partnership with other international agencies and associated with the German Aerospace Center DLR, has taken over responsibility for the acquisition of satellite data, the generation of image maps, and their dissemination to various relief organisations via the Internet.